End Water Pollution Appeal

 Every river, lake and stream in England’s National Parks is polluted.

-The waters in our National Parks are polluted in many ways including nutrient and sediment contamination, toxic chemicals, pesticides, pollution from heavy metals and sewage.
+The waters in our National Parks are polluted in many ways, including sewage dumping, toxic chemicals, farm manure and pesticides.

 Even in the most pristine rivers and lakes in England’s National Parks, traces of toxic chemicals including mercury and other priority hazardous substances are found.
 Because of these toxic chemicals, which can remain in the ecosystem for decades, not a single water body in an English National Park is in good overall health.

 Water company sewage pollution is one of the main reasons for failing health in the rivers and lakes of National Parks in England and Wales.
-The problem relates to a lack of enforcement and poor water company planning: many sewage treatment works are old and undersized.
-Perversely, many wastewater treatment works in National Parks are designed to much lower standards than those in towns and cities.
-This is because under UK law, works serving less than 2,000 people are not legally required to use secondary or advanced treatments.
-These wastewater treatment works are not designed to deal with the huge numbers of people who visit National Parks every year which means more treated and untreated sewage ends up in lakes, rivers and streams.
+The problem relates to illegal sewage dumping, a lack of enforcement and poor water company planning.
+Many sewage treatment works are old and undersized.
+Absurdly, many wastewater treatment works in National Parks are designed to much weaker standards than those in towns and cities.
+These old wastewater treatment works are also not designed to deal with the huge numbers of people who now visit National Parks every year, resulting in huge amounts of sewage ending up in lakes, rivers and streams, causing health risks to humans and killing off ecosystems.

 There were 377 sewage releases from storm overflows within the boundaries of National Parks in England and Wales totalling 176,818 hours – equivalent to 7,367 days in 2022 alone.